Security

 What does CPCSC Level 1 require?

-CPCSC Level 1 is aligned to the ITSP.10.171 requirements, which are Canada's adaptation of NIST SP 800-171.
-It focuses on the safeguarding of protected information through the same families of practices, such as access control, identification and authentication, and system and information integrity.
+CPCSC Level 1 is a self-assessment against 13 requirements drawn from 6 of the 17 ITSP.10.171 control families, which are Canada's adaptation of NIST SP 800-171.
+The families in scope are access control, identification and authentication, media protection, physical protection, system and communications protection, and system and information integrity.
+You attest annually through Canada Buys.

 How many practice families does NIST SP 800-171 have?